 The absence of a national judiciary was considered a major weakness of the Articles of Confederation.
 Consequently, the delegates gathered at the Constitutional Convention in Philadelphia in 1787 expressed widespread agreement that a national judiciary should be established.

-The first proposal presented to the Constitutional Convention was the Virginia Plan, which would have set up both a Supreme Court and inferior federal courts.
 Opponents of the Virginia Plan responded with the New Jersey Plan, which called for the creation of a single federal supreme tribunal.
 Supporters of the New Jersey Plan were especially disturbed by the idea of lower federal courts.